CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 # TO-ADD
 1. Red-green-refactor, the cycle of adding code to a codebase, and how that speeds you up
-2. Double check the slack thread I have on this that I included all their suggestions

 # The Dark Ages - Lets get down to debugging